-- St William of Perth recognises that children are capable of abusing their peers This referred to as child-on-child abuse and can take many forms. - St William of Perth believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St William of Perth recognises that child-on-child abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - o implementing a robust anti-bullying policy, providing an age/ability appropriate PSHE and RSE curriculum (Life to the full), providing a range of reporting mechanisms e.g. worry boxes, dedicated reporting emails monitored by DSLs, trusted adults, emotional and social support provision through using safe spaces, ELSA programme, play therapy and drawing and talking, NSPCC stay safe speak out assemblies. - St William of Perth will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of child-onchild abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by: - taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, and in cases of sexual assault, informing the police and/or First Response - The school will take steps to ensure that appropriate curriculum time is dedicated to enabling children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of child-on-child abuse.
+- St William of Perth recognises that children can abuse other children and that it can happen both inside and outside of school and online.
+This is referred to as child-on-child abuse and can take many forms.
+You may wish to refer/link your Child-on-Child abuse policy here. - St William of Perth believes and understands the importance of challenging inappropriate behaviours between children that are abusive in nature.
+Staff understand that abuse is abuse, and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St William of Perth recognises that child-on-child abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable, and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - School approaches include: implementing a robust anti-bullying policy, providing an age/ability appropriate PSHE and RSE curriculum (Life to the full), providing a range of reporting mechanisms e.g. worry boxes, dedicated reporting emails monitored by DSLs

+- St William of Perth will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
+All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by: - School approaches include: taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, and in cases of sexual assault, informing the police and/or First Response - The school will take steps to ensure that appropriate curriculum time is dedicated to enabling children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of child-on-child abuse.
 We will also ensure that children recognise warning signs and what support is available, both within the school and externally (such as Kent Police, ChildLine etc.).